WordPress/create-block-theme/readme.txt

 == Frequently Asked Questions ==

+= How do I get support? =

 If you run into an issue, you should check the [Support forum](https://wordpress.org/support/plugin/create-block-theme/) first.
 The forum is a great place to get help.

+= How do I report an issue? =

 If you have a bug to report, please submit it to the [GitHub repository](https://github.com/WordPress/create-block-theme/issues) as an issue.
 Please search prior to creating a new bug to confirm its not a duplicate.

 == Changelog ==